 You will present a solo master's recital, usually in your final (third or fourth) semester.
 The recital experience includes a manageable research project that examines a piece or set of pieces on the recital program from the standpoint of music history, music theory/analysis, and/or performance practices.

 As a graduate student in our program, you'll have myriad performance opportunities.
 Several chamber music concerts each year offer chances for you to perform in the NYU Brass Choir, brass quintets, quartets, trios and other mixed ensembles taught by our leading ensemble faculty.
-The NYU Symphony and Philharmonia present concerts of standard orchestral repertoire and new music, including concertos performed by student concerto competition winners.
+The NYU Symphony and Chamber Orchestra present concerts of standard orchestral repertoire and new music, including concertos performed by student concerto competition winners.
 Additional orchestral experiences are available through our fully staged opera, music theatre productions, recording studio dates, and screen scoring projects produced by leading Broadway and major opera company music directors.

 If you have any additional questions about our degree, please feel free to contact Wayne DuMaine at email@example.com.